— Syrinq —

 — LIKES

-• experimenting with magic her own way
+• experimenting with magic their own way

 • entertainment, particularly comedians